 That’s understandable and the reason why we offer a variety of treks.
 In order to maximize your experience, we suggest you select a trek with the right type of activities and activity rating for you.
 In some cases, alternatives to certain trek activities may exist.
 If you have any questions about specific activities or alternatives, please do not hesitate to email the trek leaders before selecting a trek.

 It wouldn’t be a mystery if we told you!
 The only way to know is to go.
 And even then, it may still remain a mystery.
 Only the brave of heart and swift of foot need apply.

 What is a partner trek?

-The partner treks are for Ross students who want to go together with their partners on a trip.
-All partner trek participants will be couples.
-Partner treks are the only treks for which partners are allowed.
+The partner treks offer the opportunity for Rossers and their partners to go on an MTrek together.
+All partner trek participants will be couples and are the only treks for which partners are allowed.

 What do the ratings mean on each trek?

-Each trip is rated by its leaders on a 1-4 scale for lodging, structure, social, and physical activity as follows:
+Each trip is rated by its leaders on a 1-10 scale for nightlife and physical activity as follows: